Skip to Content

 7. Kaffir lime fruit

-The kaffir lime fruit, also called the makrut lime, is a type of citrus fruit that has a distinct flavor and fragrance.
 It has been used in traditional medicine and dishes for centuries.
-Kaffir lime fruit can be used to make drinks, smoothies, desserts, and salads.
+Kaffir lime fruit can be used to make smoothies, desserts, salads, as well as various cocktail recipes.

-The kaffir lime tree can grow up to 14 feet tall and produces small oval-shaped fruits with tough skin.
+The kaffir lime tree can grow up to 35 feet tall and produces small oval-shaped fruits with tough skin.
 The inside of the fruit has a yellowish flesh with a tart flavor that is often used in Thai cooking.

 8. Kepel fruit

-Kepel fruit is a type of fruit that is grown in many different countries and has many uses.
-It is a healthy snack, but it also has medicinal purposes.
+Kepel fruit is a type of fruit that is grown in many different countries from India to Bangladesh, and has many uses.
+It is also known as kepil, kepeli, or kelpi.

 Kepel fruit is small, round, and has a yellowish-green color on the outside.
 On the inside, they have small seeds that are surrounded by a white fleshy layer.
 The taste of the kepel fruit is sweet with a sour aftertaste.